 In This Article

-Hayden Adams age, background, and education
+Hayden Adams Age, Background, and Education

 Hayden Adams was born on October 21, 1992, and brought up in New York, United States.
 Little is known about his early life and family, as he prefers to keep his personal life out of the spotlight.
 It is known that Adams attended Stony Brook University, where he graduated in 2016 with a BA degree in Mechanical Engineering.

-While working towards his degree at Stony Brook University, Adams simultaneously worked as a researcher for Columbia University Medical Center, developing a search algorithm for retrieving relevant articles from the PubMed database.
 After graduating, he started working at Siemens, where he was responsible for performing engineering simulations in the automotive and aerospace industries.
 However, after working for over a year, Adams was laid off from the company in late 2017 and found himself at the crossroads of his career, unsure what to do about his life.

-The creation of Uniswap
+The Creation of Uniswap

 Feeling down and anxious about his future, Hayden Adams sought advice from his friend Karl Floersch, who at the time was working for the Ethereum Foundation.
 Speaking of mechanical engineering as a dying field, Floersch cheered him up and encouraged to dive into the Ethereum blockchain, painting it as an untapped industry with tremendous potential.
-Despite lacking the necessary coding skills, Adams took the challenge and spent the next two months learning the basics of Ethereum, Solidity, and JavaScript.

-To expand his skillset, Hayden Adams picked a real project: an implementation of a decentralized cryptocurrency exchange that would use automated market makers controlled by trustless smart contracts instead of people.
 The idea, first coined by Alan Lu of Gnosis, was later further developed by Ethereum co-founder Vitalik Buterin, who started posting about it publicly in hopes that the novel concept would gain more traction among DeFi builders and enthusiasts.

 Hayden Adams decided to give it a try.
 From October to November 2017, he worked on the first proof-of-concept for the first version of Uniswap, which consisted of a simple one-pager and a single liquidity provider.
 Still, the UX of Adams' POC was already better than the one of EtherDelta, the only decentralized exchange with traction at the time.

 Although founder of Uniswap acquired some valuable knowledge on writing smart contracts in the process of creating the first demo of Uniswap, back then he had been unemployed for five months, living off his crypto holdings that he was lucky to amass earlier that year.
-Fortunately for Adams, his work didn't go unnoticed: a smart contract engineer Pascal van Hecke reached out to him after reviewing the Uniswap demo, offering Adams mentorship and a grant to fund his next month of building the project.

 "I began thinking about Uniswap not just as a learning tool for myself — but one for others.
-I could not imagine a world where it competed with “real” projects.
+I could not imagine a world where it competed with “real” crypto projects.
 You know — the ones that raised between $20,000,000 and $150,000,000 in Summer 2017.
-But maybe it could serve as an example of an application that truly embodied Ethereum," Hayden Adams wrote on the Uniswap Labs blog.
+But maybe it could serve as an example of an application that truly embodied Ethereum," Hayden Adams wrote on the Uniswap Labs blog

-As the development of Uniswap progressed, the dev team grew to include two more people, who were mainly helping Adams with the lagging frontend.
-By April 2018, the Uniswap founder's crypto holdings were down 75%, drastically decreasing his personal runway.
 Yet, the project was once again saved by a grant, this time from the Ethereum Foundation, which Hayden Adams received after being encouraged to apply by no other than Vitalik Buterin himself after a brief exchange at one of the crypto conferences.

 With a grant in hand, Uniswap CEO braced himself for the final effort before the release of the protocol.
 The team performed a thorough code review, modified smart contracts to always favor liquidity providers over traders, audited the protocol security, and implemented new frontend designs.